From Technology to Society: An Overview of Blockchain-based DAO: Taxonomy of State-of-the-art Studies

 \subsubsection{\modified{Problems with DAOs used in corporate governance}}

 {

+Agency theory is the dominant theory of governance conflicts among shareholders, company managers and creditors, in which one party entrusts the work to the other party.
+The core agency conflict caused by the separation of ownership and control cannot be fully resolved under the existing theoretical and legal framework.
+Attempts to monitor agents are inevitably costly and transaction costs are high.

-Kaal \textit{et al.} \cite{kaal2019blockchain} advocated that DAO technology could help improve the agency relationship, but also proposed the potential of blockchain technology as an emerging technology of governance design, in which many ideal models and theoretical evaluations were limited by the real world.
+Kaal \textit{et al.} \cite{kaal2019blockchain} point out that blockchain provides an unprecedented solution to the agency problem in corporate governance. }{DAO technology could help improve the agency relationship, but also proposed the potential of blockchain technology as an emerging technology of governance design, in which many ideal models and theoretical evaluations were limited by the real world.
 First of all, the blockchain is a fundamental technology, and its transformative impact will take decades rather than years to establish and reform the system.
 In the corporate governance environment, the application of blockchain technology may develop in the existing centralized structure or decentralized environment.
 The former requires consensus on how and when to implement such technologies for governance use cases.
 For the latter, only when a true decentralized common blockchain emerges, with scalability and full security, can the proxy relationships be truly removed to overhaul them.

 With the complexity of the agency relationship, human behavior in the agency relationship needs a backstop, namely the continuous support of human code.
 Without decentralized human support for code, the immutability of the blockchain and its cryptography security systems may not create true transactional guarantees and trust between principals and agents to maintain the integrity of their contractual relationships.